kevinschaich/mintable/README.md

 **How is this different from [build-your-own-mint](https://github.com/yyx990803/build-your-own-mint)?**

-* [build-your-own-mint](https://github.com/yyx990803/build-your-own-mint) is an awesome set of scripts that makes the integration between Plaid and Google Sheets painless.
-It makes no assumptions about what you want your spreadsheet to look like or how updates should be handled each month, and allows you to define your own logic in [`transform.js`](https://github.com/yyx990803/build-your-own-mint/blob/master/lib/transform.js) to map transactional data to cell updates.
+* [build-your-own-mint](https://github.com/yyx990803/build-your-own-mint) is a set of scripts to integrate Plaid and Google Sheets.
+It makes no assumptions about what you want your spreadsheet to look like, and you define your own logic to map transactions to spreadsheet updates.
-* [Mintable](#) enforces a specific spreadsheet layout (transactions flow in on the left and overwrite certain columns, while you are free to do analysis on the right).
-It creates a new sheet for every month and uses the previous month's sheet as a template, giving you a working end-to-end analytics toolkit out of the box if you use the [Template Sheet](#updating-your-template-sheet) above.
-[Mintable](#) relies on some of the same scripts used in [build-your-own-mint](https://github.com/yyx990803/build-your-own-mint) and you can examine the additional logic yourself in [`mintable.js`](https://github.com/kevinschaich/mintable/blob/master/mintable.js) and [`lib/sheets.js`](https://github.com/kevinschaich/mintable/blob/master/lib/sheets.js) to determine if it fits your needs.
-The end goal would be to accept contributions for a *variety* of other Template Sheets above which follow the same format – making them completely plug-and-play.
+* [Mintable](#) is and end-to-end system that works out of the box.
+It comes with a setup wizard, a web-based configuration server, pluggable providers (you're not limited to just Plaid & Google Sheets), and a spreadsheet template.

 **Do I have to give my data to Plaid and Google?
 Are there any completely self-hosted alternatives I can use?**

 It's pluggable!
-Plaid & Sheets are working right now – but contributions are welcome for other providers!
+Plaid & Sheets are working right now – contributions are welcome for other providers!

 ## Credits